 Hiding the Tulips

-Over the years I’ve learned to plant spring bulbs next to perennials that will hide plant as it dies back in late spring / early summer.
+Over the years I’ve learned to plant spring bulbs next to perennials that will hide the plant as it dies back in late spring / early summer.
 These are miniature doubling tulips that I planted under the plumbago ground cover.
 This will be a perfect addition because these tulips will be done blooming by the time the plumbago starts to show new growth in late May.